 You also need to make sure everyone on your team is taking sufficient time off.
-Check they're using all their holiday allowance, no one should be going months on end where they're working long hours with with no time off.
-People have to rest.
-You can keep an eye on it using The Burnout Board.
+Check they're using all their holiday allowance; no one should be going months on end where they're working long hours with with no time off.
+People need work-life balance – they have to rest.

 Take time off more seriously.
 Track leave like you did when you were employed, and make sure you take at least 4 weeks a year off.
 The more rested you are, the better work you’ll do, which means clients are happier, and you’ll get more referrals.
 No matter what the LinkedIn gurus say, waking up at 5am every day to ‘get your hustle on’ just isn’t sustainable.

-If you’re really feeling the exhaustion long-term, maybe it’s time to consider a longer break.
+If you’re really feeling the long-term stress and exhaustion, maybe it’s time to consider a longer break.
 A sabbatical might be the right option, giving you time and space to relax, recover and rethink where your career is headed.

-Catching the signs of burnout early, and acting accordingly, will do you the world of good in your personal and professional life.
+Catching the signs of burnout early, and acting accordingly, will do you the world of good in your home life and professional life.